-You may use your HSA to reimburse qualified out-of-pocket healthcare expenses not covered by your health plan including those expenses that you could otherwise deduct on your federal tax returns.
-You can also use the funds in your HSA to pay for some items that you cannot deduct on your taxes, such as certain over-thecounter medications and menstrual products.
+You may use your HSA to reimburse qualified out-of-pocket medical expenses not covered by your health plan and those expenses that you could otherwise deduct on your federal tax returns.
+In general, you can use HSA funds to pay for more expenses than your health plan typically covers, because your HSA can also be used to pay for other health-related items such as over-the-counter medications.
 Make sure you don't use your HSA for expenses you choose to deduct on your federal tax return or for which you are reimbursed from your health plan or another source.

-IRS Publications 969 and 502, when used together, provide guidance about qualified expenses.9
+IRS Publications 969 and 502, when used together, provide guidance about qualified expenses.